KDE-China/crowdin/README.md

 4.  gettext-tools
 5.  crowdin-cli (version 2)

-You also need a API key given by project maintainers.
+You also need an API key given by project maintainers.
 Create a file at `~/.crowdin.yaml`:

 ```yaml
 "api_key" : "<your_key_string>"